Found this helpful? Share it with peers.

 2. Define Compliance Policies and Standards

-3. Perform a Risk Assessment
+3. Perform a Compliance Risk Assessment

 Hint: Explore our expert tips for risk management implementation and learn about its role within the GRC system.